monkey-projects/website/docs/content/jobs.md

 ## Container Jobs

-Container jobs are executed in their own container (as the name suggests).
+As the name suggests, container jobs are executed in their own container.
 You need to indicate which image will be used for the job, and one or more script lines.
 For example: